WoollyMittens/useful-panorama/README.md

 # useful.panorama.js: Projected Panoramic Image

-Displays a rotation projection of a panoramic image.
+Displays a rotating projection of a panoramic image.

 For now, this is a very limited proof of concept.